dkandalov/code-history-mining/README.md

 ### How to use
 Main menu -> Tools -> Code History Mining or alt + shift + H.
 <img src="https://raw.github.com/dkandalov/code-history-mining/master/grab-history-screenshot.png" alt="screenshot" title="screenshot" align="center"/>
- - **From/To** - mean desired dates for project history.
-Commits are only loaded from VCS if they are not in csv file already.
+ - **From/To** - desired dates for project history.
+Commits are loaded from version control only if they are not already in csv file.
  - **Save to** - file to save history to.
 Files in default folder are showed in plugin drop-down menu.
  - **Grab change size in lines/characters** - grabs amount of lines and characters before/after commit and size of change.
  Please note that this requires loading file content and can slow down grabbing history.

-For visualization examples please see [GitHub pages](http://dkandalov.github.com/code-history-mining/junit.html).
+For visualization examples please see [JUnit code history on GitHub pages](http://dkandalov.github.com/code-history-mining/junit.html).
 (It's a separate page to keep readme small and not to put SVG into markdown.)
+Visualizations produced by the plugin are self-contained one file pages.

 ### Output csv format